-As of December 31, 2022, the Company had ten operating leases of real property for office and laboratory use, for which the Company recorded right-of-use assets and lease liabilities as of the ASU 2016-02 effective date or lease commencement date, if later.
+The Company determines whether an arrangement is a lease at contract inception by establishing if the contract conveys the right to use, or control the use of, identified property, plant, or equipment for a period of time in exchange for consideration.
+Leases may be classified as finance leases or operating leases.
+All the Company's leases are classified as operating leases.
+Operating lease right-of-use assets and operating lease liabilities are recognized in the Consolidated Balance Sheets.
+The operating leases of the Company are for real property for office and laboratory use, for which the Company recorded right-of-use assets and lease liabilities as of the ASU 2016-02 effective date or lease commencement date, if later.
 In addition, three of the Company's leases met the short-term exception, having lease terms of 12 months or less, and are therefore not recorded on the Company's balance sheet.
 The Company's leases do not include purchase options.
 Where the Company's leases contain options to extend the lease term, the extended lease term is only included in the measurement of the lease when it is reasonably certain to remain in the lease beyond the non-cancelable term.
 The Company's leases contain variable lease costs, which pertain to common area maintenance and other operating charges, that are expensed as incurred.